 Les Smoot's J-3 Kitten powered by 84 cubic inch 4A084 GPU engine fitted with EM-4 4D fuel injection system

-Kasper Naef now has his Honda Fit engine flying with SDS fuel injection.
-He reports similar performance to the turbo 1300 Suzuki he replaced.
+Kasper Naef with Honda Fit engine flying with SDS fuel injection.
+He reported similar performance to the turbo 1300 Suzuki he replaced.
 About 5 gph at 5200 rpm and 100 mph on amphib floats.

 Instrument Design Inc. (Tom Hodgson) is now test flying a Honda Fit engine fitted with an SDS EM-4 4F system after extensive ground testing.
 Flight time as of Dec.
 10/09 is 33 hours.

 We also supply Titan Aircraft with systems for the Honda V6 powered T51 replica fighters.

 This is Jim Auman's beautiful Honda V6 powered T51 fitted with the 84 inch Whirlwind propeller.

 04/20/04 Lycoming Applications